Intensely moisturising and brimming with ingredients sourced from regenerative communities across the globe, here are the gourmet soaps.

 Olive Tree, Ro’s Argan, and Drop Of Hope all contain rich, luxurious ingredients, expertly harvested and processed by a range of social and environmental regenerative community projects around the world.

 Take Olive Tree for example.
-This verdant soap is packed full of fragrant ingredients such as cypress, petitgrain, rose oil and gardenia extract, which evoke a grassy perfume reminiscent of a freshly cut meadow, while succulent green olives and restorative rosewood balance the skin and intrigue the senses.
-Each ingredient is special, yet the lavish olive oil you’ll feel as you sweep a slice over the skin is particularly so.
+This verdant soap is packed full of fragrant ingredients such as cypress, petitgrain, rose oil and gardenia extract, which evoke a grassy perfume reminiscent of a freshly cut meadow, while succulent green olives moisturise and revive the skin.
+Finally, its cleansing base is made of organic extra virgin olive oil that can be sourced from Turkey, Lebanon, Sicily and Spain depending on the availability, all cultivated with regenerative practices.

-The precious argan oil in Ro’s Argan soap has roots in a similarly inspiring project.
-This fragrant soap’s soft and squidgy texture is derived from a decadent argan oil base, a material sourced from women's cooperatives in Morocco.
+Ro’s Argan, a fragrant soap with a soft and squidgy texture, is derived from argan oil, a material sourced from women's cooperatives in Morocco.
 This special union between 22 villages ensures that each community has a reliable source of income and is provided with ongoing training and assessments to help them reach ECOCERT organic and Fair Trade status - ranking them as artisan producers and ensuring they receive a fair price for their oil from all buyers.

-The oil in each chunk of velvety Ro’s Argan soap produces a smooth, creamy lather that conditions and cleanses the skin, leaving it revitalised, refreshed and smooth.
-Turkish rose oil and absolute - sourced from a family-run business in Senir - also blossom on the skin, leaving behind a deep, earthy green note.
+The oil in Ro’s Argan soap base produces a smooth, creamy lather that conditions and cleanses the skin, leaving it revitalised, refreshed and smooth.
+Turkish rose oil and Pakistani rose absolute also blossom on the skin, leaving behind a powerful floral note.

 Drop of Hope meanwhile has a unique spongy feel, rich conditioning lather and delicate floral fragrance.
 A delicate blend of silken tofu and pioppino mushrooms soften the skin, while orange flower absolute gently perfume the skin.
 It’s a humble, yet generous blend, and the rapeseed oil inside is having a remarkable effect on the community of Fukushima, Japan.